 Online Shopping Trends

 People are open to shopping online for their Halloween costumes and decor picks.
-Here are some Halloween retail statistics as well as data on Halloween ecommerce trends:
+Here are some Halloween retail sales statistics, as well as some Halloween ecommerce statistics thrown in for good measure:

 • Adobe Analytics indicates that online sales for Halloween products grew by 16% year-over-year, with mobile devices accounting for 40% of the purchases;

-• 44% of consumers will go to Amazon for shopping Halloween-related items;
+• 44% of consumers will go to Amazon to shop for Halloween-related items;

 • 29% of Gen Z and millennials are moving from in-person shopping to online shopping.